 KIVA (access from 1935-one year ago) is a general and professional forum for the archaeology, anthropology, culture and history of the American Southwest and northern Mexico.

-Journal of Ethnobiology and Ethnomedicine (access from 2005 to present)
+Journal of Ethnobiology and Ethnomedicine (access from 2005 to present) publishes original research focusing on cultural perceptions of nature and of human and animal health.

 Antipode (access from 1969-present) has published peer-reviewed papers that push Geography’s critical edge, intending to engender the development of a new and better society.
 Many are inspired by Marxist, socialist, anarchist, anti-racist, anticolonal, feminist, queer, trans*, green, and postcolonial thought; however, the journal has always welcomed the infusion of new ideas and the shaking-up of old positions through dialogue and discussion, never being committed to just one view of critique.
 Antipode is committed to the new, the innovative, the creative, and the heretofore unthought radical edges of spatial theorisation and analysis.

-Human Ecology publishes papers probing the complex and varied systems of interaction between people and their environment.
+Human Ecology (access from 1972-present) publishes papers probing the complex and varied systems of interaction between people and their environment.
 Contributions examine the roles of social, cultural, and psychological factors in the maintenance or disruption of ecosystems and investigate the effects of population density on health, social organization, and environmental quality.
 Articles also address adaptive problems in urban environments and the interrelationship between technological and environmental changes.

-Journal of Peasant Studies provokes and promotes critical thinking about social structures, institutions, actors and processes of change in and in relation to the rural world.
+Journal of Peasant Studies (access from 1973-present) provokes and promotes critical thinking about social structures, institutions, actors and processes of change in and in relation to the rural world.
 It fosters inquiry into how agrarian power relations between classes and other social groups are created, understood, contested and transformed.
 JPS pays special attention to questions of ‘agency’ of marginalized groups in agrarian societies, particularly their autonomy and capacity to interpret – and change – their conditions

 Journal of Political Ecology (access for 1994-present) is a peer reviewed, platinum Open Access journal in the social sciences.
 It began in 1994 at the University of Arizona, where it remains, hosted by the UA Libraries.
 JPE publishes research into the linkages between political economy and human environmental impacts, across different locations and academic disciplines.
 Articles published in this journal make a contribution to the academic field of political ecology.
 This is of course a broad field, but it uses tools drawn from political economy, multi-scalar analysis of environmental issues and ecologies, access to resources (e.g. by race, gender, status, wealth), environmental and social justice, feminist, materialist and intersectional theories, and studies of vulnerability and disadvantage.
 Articles may provide political ecology case studies, extend the field into new areas, or critique it with adequate justification.